 Meet Our Team

-The strength of our office is not only Dr. McClellan’s and Dr. Sagun's backgrounds, but our exceptional, professional staff.
+The strength of our office is not only Dr. McClellan’s background, but our exceptional, professional staff.
 Our staff receives frequent continuing education in order to ensure that we provide the most up-to-date care possible.
 All patients will receive the same care as our own children, spouses, and relatives—our best!

 Hello, I’m Patti and I’ve been with Dr. McClellan since 2006.
 My favorite thing about orthodontics is seeing the before and after of our patients in both their beautiful smiles and confidence in their new appearance.